morningred88/AWS/EC2_high_availability_and_scalability.md

 ### Policy types

 * **Dynamic scaling policies**: Scaling based on cloud watch alarms, which in turn based on the metrics
+  * **Target tracking scaling**: We just need to give the metric, AWS create a CloudWatch alarm for us.
+This one is the simplest.
+  * **Simple scaling**: We need to create a alarm before hand based on a metric.
+  * **Step scaling**: We need to create a alarm before hand based on a metric.
+Step scaling is similar with simple scaling.
+The difference is that step scaling has more than 1 steps.
+The step is set using the alarm value.
 * **Predictive scaling policies**: Analyze the previous usage for a selected metric for a period of time, using machine learning algorithm to analyze the usage pattern.
 Then scaling ahead of the time according to the pattern.
 * **Scheduled action**: Base on time